SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/internation-arrival-containers-ascan-flow.md

 ---
-title: Internation arrival containers (A-Scan) flow
+title: International Arrival Containers (A-Scan) flow
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-Unlike the common **Containers** API, the [International arrival Containers](https://docs.intersoftsapient.net/reference/post_v4-internationalarrivalscontainers-rm#/) endpoint is used for Royal Mail <Glossary>shipments</Glossary> that are being imported into UK only.
-For shipments in these <Glossary>container</Glossary>s, a <Glossary>data solution</Glossary> file is generated and sent to Royal Mail, which allows them to associate the shipments in the container with the `containerId` of the container, for better tracking and visibility purposes.
+Unlike the common **Containers** API, the [International Arrival Containers](https://docs.intersoftsapient.net/reference/post_v4-internationalarrivalscontainers-rm#/) endpoint is used for Royal Mail <Glossary>shipments</Glossary> that are being imported into UK only.
+For shipments in these <Glossary>container</Glossary>s, a <Glossary>Data Solution</Glossary> file is generated and sent to Royal Mail, which allows them to associate the shipments in the container with the `containerId` of the container, for better tracking and visibility purposes.

 Using this endpoint, you can either create the shipments and allocate the already created container (**Option 1**) or first create the shipments and then the container and later allocate your shipments to the container (**Option 2**).